Three historians refer to 2-4 million people seeing His armies over Jerusalem on 21st May 66 CE

 1. Introduction

-We hear many references to Jesus’ Comings.
+We hear many references to Jesus’ Advents.
 In particular, we hear references to the Second Coming (the parousia) of Jesus Christ, as if parousia is Jesus’ Final Coming.
+If we quickly search the Bible for the words ‘Second Coming’, we will find no mention of them.
 In this lesson, we will learn that the word parousia is not limited to Jesus’ final return.
-One of the assumptions is that there are only two comings of Jesus.
-We will test this and find it is a false assumption.

 Awakening Impact Ministries believes that Jesus will return at the end of this age and hand the kingdom back to the Father.